Wednesday, October 1, 2025

 There are 27 sculptures of various dog breeds, including a Golden Retriever, Great Dane puppy, Bernese Mountain Dog, Giant Schnauzer and West Highland Terrier, all playfully spouting water.

 The elephant statues are called "Tembo, Mother of Elephants" and depict a mother elephant leading her two calves toward a fountain in the courtyard.
-"Tembo," meaning "elephant" in Swahili, stands over 9 feet tall and is one of the largest bronze elephant sculptures in the world.

 This one is called "He Was on a Ride to a Safer Place with Rabbitwoman and Dogman".
 (Try saying that quickly three times.)
-The piece aims to "deliver messages of equality, acceptance, and conservation.”

 In Toronto's Yorkville neighborhood, there is another in the series of Rabbitwoman and Dogman called "Table of Love".
 Look closely, the sculpture sits outside a lawyers office.
 My first thoughts were they are divorce lawyers discussing either a prenup or divorce settlement.
 But what do I know - apparently the piece "symbolizes unity and love to convey messages of connection and conservation."

-I think this collection of statues at the Hennick Bridgepoint Hospital are so joyful.
-The Leap features 20 life-sized sculptures of people in dynamic poses such as dancing, leaping, and stretching.
+I think this collection of statues at a rehabilitation hospital are so joyful.
+"The Leap" features 20 life-sized sculptures of people in dynamic poses such as dancing, leaping, and stretching.

 The installation is designed "to express the capabilities of the physical form through movement and aims to inspire hope and aspiration in patients, families, and the community."